-Bicycle Motocross or BMX is a cycle sport which involves the use of BMX bikes.
+Bicycle Motocross or BMX is a cycle sport that involves the use of BMX bikes.
 BMX events can either be competitive racing or freestyle.

 For BMX racing, the participants will go through purpose-built off-road single lap race tacks.
 These tracks usually have dirty race courses, they are made of various jumps and rollers and a finish line.
 The features of the track include starting hill, step-up, double, step down, roller, and flat table.